Aluminium cans

 Plastic milk and cream bottle tops are accepted at the Junction on Colson Road for recycling.
 Place in the wheelie bin by the recyling wall outside the front door.

-Wine bottle tops and can tabs (alumnium) are also accepted at the Junction where they are then sent onto the charity Kidney Kids to raise funds to support children and their families with kidney disease.
+Wine bottle tops and can tabs (alumnium) are also accepted at the Junction where they are sent to charity Kidney Kids to raise funds to support children and their families with kidney disease.

 Building materials